gwaidan/metro-modular/Brickworks/SMR4/readme.md

 -some tweaking of layout to reduce trace lengths and eliminate signal vias where possible;

--adding a location marker to keep JLCPCB production batch numbers hidden out of sight;
+-adding a location marker to prevent JLCPCB production batch numbers from corrupting aesthetics;

 -removing branding/trademarks and renaming in accordance with Pichenettes' wishes.